Last updated

 • Christmas Day (December 25).

-• “Scheduled Maintenance” means: (i) upgrades of hardware or software, (ii) upgrades to increase capacity, and (iii) other activity to maintain or improve the systems supporting you, in each case where Redocly gives advance notice of such maintenance.
+• “Scheduled Maintenance” means: (i) upgrades of hardware or software, (ii) upgrades to increase capacity, and (iii) other activity to maintain or improve the systems supporting Customer, in each case where Redocly gives advance notice of such maintenance.

 Redocly SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of Redocly, or any other Redocly performance issues that result from: (i) factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Redocly; (ii) any actions or inactions of you or any third party; (iii) your equipment, software or other technology and/or third-party equipment, software or other technology (other than third party equipment within our direct control); (iv) our suspension or termination of your right to use our Product(s) in accordance with the Redocly Agreement; (v) exceeding usage limits stated in the Redocly documentation; (vi) using the Product(s) in a way that is not recommended; (vii) Scheduled Maintenance; or (viii) making unauthorized modifications to the Product(s).
+The Service Commitment does not apply to any unavailability, suspension or termination of any Products, or any other Redocly performance issues, that result from: (i) factors outside of Redocly’s reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of Redocly; (ii) any actions or inactions of Customer or any third party; (iii) Customer’s equipment, software or other technology and/or third-party equipment, software or other technology (other than third party equipment within Redocly’s direct control); (iv) Redocly’s suspension or termination of Customer’s right to use such Products in accordance with the Redocly Agreement; (v) exceeding usage limits stated in the Redocly documentation; (vi) using the Product(s) in a way that is not recommended; (vii) Scheduled Maintenance; or (viii) making unauthorized modifications to such Product (collectively, the “Exclusions”).